 LUSD's Distance Learning Plan ensures that every student received differentiated, on-level instruction in primarily small group settings.
 The plan includes Just in Time support for every middle school period and 4 days a week for elementary students.
 "Just in Time" support provides additional learning time in an even smaller group or one-on-one for students who struggled with the on-level concept or strategy they just learned.
 The support is immediate and ensures access to grade level content.
 Students will be supported in their asynchronous work with adaptive software programs that use the results from NWEA MAP to create an individualized learning path for them.
 English learners will receive integrated ELD in a small group setting and designated ELD.
-English learners will receive additional support with the use of an adaptive learning program called Imagine Learning.
-Pupils with Exceptional needs will start the school year before the rest of our students and will receive an Extended School Year.
-Low income pupils, foster youth, students experiencing homelessness and English learners entering grades 1 and 2 received an abbreviated summer academy on foundational skills.
+During Distance Learning, small on-campus learning hubs will be held to provide face-to-face instruction to those students who struggle to learn via distance learning.

 Teachers will convene approximately every 6 weeks to review the results of common, district-wide assessments to determine student progress and plan accordingly.
-Teachers will use formative assessments and frequent checks for understanding and give timely and growth producing feedback.

 LUSD will implement a district-wide "Kid Watch" process using a Multi-Tiered Systems of Support Teacher on Special Assignment (MTSS TOSA).
 The MTSS TOSA will monitor student growth across the district and meet with principals to help plan site-based intervention and progress monitoring.
 Students with exceptional needs will be provided with services and supports, as appropriate, to help them make progress toward their goals as identified in their Individualized Education Programs, or IEPs.
 Foster youth and students experiencing homelessness will receive additional check in and connect services with their site counselors and coordinator of Student Services.